cutthroat78/Leaving-Cert-Notes/README.md

 ### Anki
 - Test and learn how to use [image occlusion](https://ankiweb.net/shared/info/1111933094)
 - Re do note value music anki cards but make them cloze cards, with all info after adding new stuff to music notes
+- Remember to add tags to anki cards
+- Write out tagging system for anki cards
 ### Extra
 - Take up phys-chem notes and convert them
 - Take up german notes and convert them